Tarekattallah/Tadbeer/README.md

 <details>
 <summary><b>🎯 Scenario 1 — Layla adds a lead and closes the deal</b></summary>

 Layla logs into her Sales Agent portal.
-She adds **Pizza House** as a new lead, fills in the contact details and expected value.
-She schedules a call task for **Thursday 2PM**.
+She adds **Pizza House** as a new lead with contact details and expected value.
+She adds a task "Demo call — Thursday 2PM".
 After the call, she logs it as an Activity with outcome notes.
-The lead moves through `Contacted → Negotiation` and finally she marks it as **Won**.
-Sarah receives an instant notification and sees the revenue chart update on her dashboard.
+The lead moves through `Contacted → Negotiation` and she marks it **Won**.
+Sarah sees the revenue chart update on her Admin Dashboard.

 </details>

 <details>
 <summary><b>👥 Scenario 2 — Karim approves a leave request</b></summary>

 Karim opens the HRM portal and sees a **Pending** leave request from Mahmoud for 3 annual days.
 He reviews the dates and clicks **Approve**.
-The system auto-deducts 3 days from Mahmoud's 21-day balance, sends him a notification, and marks those days on the team attendance calendar.
+The system auto-deducts 3 days from Mahmoud's 21-day balance and sends him a notification.

 </details>

 <details>
 <summary><b>💰 Scenario 3 — Karim generates monthly payroll</b></summary>

-At the end of the month, Karim clicks **Generate Payroll**.
+At month end, Karim clicks **Generate Payroll**.
 The system calculates each employee's net salary: `Basic Salary + Bonuses − Deductions`.
-Individual PDF payslips are generated and pushed to each employee's personal portal for download.
+PDF payslips are generated and pushed to each employee's personal portal.

 </details>

 <details>
-<summary><b>🕘 Scenario 4 — Mahmoud records daily attendance</b></summary>
+<summary><b>🗺️ Scenario 4 — Mahmoud records GPS attendance</b></summary>

 Mahmoud arrives at 9:05 AM and opens his Employee portal.
-He taps **Check In** — the system records his arrival and flags him as **Late (5 minutes)**.
-At end of day he taps **Check Out**.
-He can view his full monthly attendance history with working hours per day.
+The system checks his GPS location — he is 15m from the office, within the 100m allowed radius.
+The Check-in button is enabled.
+He taps it — the system records his arrival time, location, and flags him **Late (5 min)**.
+At end of day he taps Check Out.
+HR Manager Karim can see Mahmoud's distance from the office in the attendance table.

 </details>

 <details>
 <summary><b>📊 Scenario 5 — Sarah monitors sales performance</b></summary>

 Sarah opens the Admin Dashboard and navigates to **CRM Reports**.
-She sees a breakdown of Won vs Lost deals per agent for the current quarter, overall conversion rates, and monthly trends.
+She sees Won vs Lost deals per agent for the current quarter, overall conversion rates, and monthly trends.
 She exports the data to **CSV** for the board meeting.

 </details>